 Select one of the options for connecting to the API, depending on your circumstance.

-Via Our Technology Partners: Connecting to DSS via technology partner integrations doesn't require an mTLS certificate.
+Via Our Technology Partners: Connecting via technology partner integrations doesn't require an mTLS certificate.
 To learn more about partner integrations, contact your local sales team.

 Directly via the API: Connecting via the API requires an mTLS certificate for secure access.